-- 20.5 The Council must specify the functions of each of its Committees of Council when the committee is established, but may from time to time amend those functions. - 20.5A Council may delegate any of its functions to a Committee of Council other than those functions identified in section 377 of the Act.
+- 20.5 The Council must specify the functions of each of its Committees of Council when the Committee of Council is established, but may from time to time amend those functions. - 20.5A Council may delegate any of its functions to a Committee of Council other than those functions identified in section 377 of the Act.

-Notice of Committee of Council meetings
+Notice of Committee of Council Meetings

-- 20.6 The CEO must send to each Councillor, regardless of whether they are a committee member, at least three (3) days before each Meeting of the committee, a notice specifying: - a) the time, date and place of the Meeting, and - b) the business proposed to be considered at the Meeting. - 20.7 Notice of less than three (3) days may be given of a committee Meeting called in an emergency.
+- 20.6 The CEO must send to each Councillor, regardless of whether they are a Committee of Council member, at least three (3) days before each Meeting of the Committee of Council, a notice specifying: - a) the time, date and place of the Meeting, and - b) the business proposed to be considered at the Meeting. - 20.7 Notice of less than three (3) days may be given of a Committee of Council Meeting called in an emergency.